hms-networks/flexy-thingworx-connector/import/README.md

 <b>talk2MUsername</b>: Username for login to Talk2M account.
 <b>talk2MToken</b>: Token for access to Ewon data.

+<b>updateTimeoutMinutes</b>: The maximum number of minutes the connector will run since the last data update before a connectivity error will be thrown.

 <b>useHyphensDataTables</b>: Changes how non-logged data is stored in Thingworx.
 If this is true, instead of dumping all non-logged data points into the same table, tags will be organized according to the placement of a hyphen.